RJT1990/RJT1990.github.io/_posts/2024-08-02-the-basilisks-guide-to-inference-compute.md

 To see this, you can do a simple example.

-Take a LLaMA-1 70B model and sample GSM8k train trajectories to train an ORM.
+Take a LLaMA-1 70B model and sample GSM8k train trajectories to train an [outcome reward model (ORM)](https://arxiv.org/pdf/2211.14275).
 The LLaMA-1 70B model will be our policy.
-Then train an [orm](https://arxiv.org/pdf/2211.14275) on these trajectories with different base models: LLaMA-1, LLaMA-2, LLaMA-3.
+Then train an ORM on these trajectories with different base models: LLaMA-1, LLaMA-2, LLaMA-3.
 Then evaluate by sampling from the policy and re-ranking with the three ORM models at various levels of pass@k.

 If you plot the pass@k on a single graph, you’ll see the same policy doing much better with reward models trained on more recent base models.